Do you want a ‘plug and play’ software fix or do you want to upskill your managers and use this as a ‘Cultural Catalyst’?

 In truth, a relatively small amount of impact or ROI will be down to using the software alone.
 This is because it is just as easy to carry out a ‘tick-box’ appraisal online as it is on paper.
 If you are going to invest in performance management software then think about the ROI.
 This could be behaviour or culture change.
 If you have the internal resource and expertise to deliver this then you can apply this to any of the solutions out there.

 If you are like most internal L&D/HR teams that we know who have a plethora of priorities and limited resource then you may want to seek out a provider with expert consultancy and culture change guidance.
-At Actus, we provide flexible consultancy and training packages which can complement your internal resources.
+At Actus, we provide flexible consultancy and training packages that can complement your internal resources.
 Clients choose Actus because of the ongoing support offered and the opportunity to build a long-term relationship of growth together.